tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

 ### Loading specific database files

 The `-f SUFFIX` (or `--file-save-suffix SUFFIX`) argument allows custom database tables to be loaded.
-By default, no extra string is appended to table names on loading.
+By default, no extra string is appended to table names on loading
+_NB: do not include `-` characters in suffixes._

 For example, not supplying the argument means the file `ResourceTable.txt` is loaded and later saved on program termination.
 However, if you instead run the following command.